095056/Luis/Termux-and-Android-10.md

   retrieving files.
 However, to save files a private directory should be used.

 * Lineage OS 17 ROM (Android 10 based) does not restrict `execve()` for SDK-29 but free access to storage is lost anyway.
+Tested with engineering (eng) userdebug build.

+* Access to /proc/net is restricted for all applications.
+Utilities like `netstat` are not working anymore.
+(Lineage OS 17 does not restrict)

 * Termux:API: `termux-wifi-enable` is no-op on SDK-29. (only when both Termux and Termux:API are compiled with target SDK 29)